oreshinya/actionizer/README.md

   return axios.get('/items', {id, field});
 };

-// Define an asynchronous action. const fetchItems = function*() {
+// Define an asynchronous action creator. const fetchItems = function*() {
   try {
     // "call" receives a function and arguments that returns a promise.